 An embezzlement conviction usually results in a fine, time in jail, or both.
-In general, federal embezzlement offences carry stricter punishments than state offences.
+In general, federal embezzlement offenses carry stricter punishments than state offenses.
 However, this may vary from state to state.
 Typically, the exact punishment depends on the value of the property embezzled, the type of property embezzled, or both.
-In some states, if there were aggravating factors which accompanied the embezzlement, the sentence may also be different.
+In some states, if there were aggravating factors that accompanied the embezzlement, the sentence may also be different.
 Some factors which may affect the punishment include:

 - The Value of the Items Embezzled – Typically the federal government divides this into two categories: things with a value of over $1,000 and those with a value lower than $1,000 and divides up the sentencing rules accordingly.
 States vary, but most use a similar method.
 They set up a monetary value range and where you fall in that range determines your possible punishments.